Final report for LNE21-421

 Education

-Rural Farm Tours: The project team will host a series of rural vegetable farm tours in order to expose urban growers to rural vegetable production, pest management on a larger scale in both organic and conventional settings, scouting, common equipment used to manage pests, and preferred management practices.
-Shared learning on common issues creates community building opportunities between urban and rural farmers, who may be separated not only by geography, but also cultural and racial differences.
+The project team hosted three farm tours, one for growers and two for urban ag service providers.
+The grower farm tour exposed urban growers to rural vegetable production, pest management on a larger scale, scouting, common equipment used to manage pests, and preferred management practices.
+Shared learning on common issues created community building opportunities between urban and rural farmers, who were separated not only by geography, but also cultural and racial differences.

 Milestones